Char B1: Char B1

 The suspension was very complex with sixteen road wheels per side.
 There were three large central bogies, sprung by a vertical coil spring.
 Each central bogie carried two smaller ones.
 The three vertical springs moved through holes in a horizontal beam, to both extreme ends of which road wheels were attached by means of leaf springs: three at the front and one at the back.
-The high track run gave the tank an old fashioned look, reflecting its long development time.
-It had a maximum speed of 28 km/h and a weight of 28 tonnes.
-The range was about two hundred kilometres.
+The high track run gave the tank an old-fashioned look, reflecting its long development time.
+It had a maximum speed of 28 km/h and a loaded weight of 27.195 tonnes.
+The range was about two hundred kilometres, made possible by a fuel reservoir of four hundred litres.
 A total of 34 vehicles were built from December 1935 until July 1937.
 They had series numbers 102 to 135.
 Chassis number 101 was kept apart to build the Char B1 ter prototype.

 Char B1 bis

-The Char B1 bis was an upgraded variant with thicker armour at 60 mm maximum (55 mm at the sides) and an APX4 turret with a longer-barrelled (L/32) 47 mm SA 35 gun, to give the tank a real anti-tank capability.
+The Char B1 bis was an upgraded variant with thicker armour at 60 mm maximum (55 mm at the sides causing an increased width of 258 cm) and an APX4 turret with a longer-barrelled (L/32) 47 mm SA 35 gun, to give the tank a real anti-tank capability.
 It was the main production type: from 8 April 1937 until June 1940, 369 units were delivered out of a total order for 1144, with series numbers 201 to 569.
 Before the war, production was slow: only 129 had been delivered by 1 September 1939.
 The monthly delivery was still not more than fifteen in December; it peaked in March 1940 with 45.
+At that time it was planned to provide a company per month to the British Expedition Force.